-MADISON, Wis. – At the Wisconsin Corn/Soy Expo this week, the Wisconsin Corn Growers Association (WCGA) named the 2019 Wisconsin Corn Yield Contest winners.
+MADISON, Wis. – The Wisconsin Corn Growers Association (WCGA) has named the 2020 Wisconsin Corn Yield Contest winners.

 Organized to encourage the development of new and innovative management practices, the contest highlights the importance of using sound agronomic practices in Wisconsin corn production systems.

-Winners were selected from five geographical divisions – the Northern and Southern divisions plus three county-specific divisions.
-The county-specific divisions were based on active county corn grower associations and included: Columbia, Dodge-Fond Du Lac, and Rock.
-In total, there were five eligible divisions that were awarded cash prizes to the first ($500), second ($250) and third ($100) place winners, where applicable.
+Winners were selected from four geographical divisions – the Northern and Southern divisions plus two county-specific divisions.
+The county-specific divisions were based on active county corn grower associations and included: Columbia and Rock.
+In total, there were four eligible divisions that were awarded cash prizes to the first ($500), second ($250) and third ($100) place winners, where applicable.
 The winning entries had the highest corn yield based on bushels per acre.